frederik-kofoed-marqversen/adventofcode/year2024/README.md

 - **Day 05**: A simple problem, solved using `Vec::sort_by()` with a custom comparator.
 - **Day 06**: Part 2 is solved simply by brute-force and is quite slow; taking over 29 seconds in debug mode and around 2 seconds in release mode.
 - **Day 13**: Used `Regex::new(r"\d+")` to easily extract numbers from the input file.
 - **Day 14**: This puzzle was particularly interesting.
 Part two involved detecting an image among multiple noisy frames by evaluating an entropy measure.
+Also implemented small terminal application to search frames.
 - **Day 19**: Proud of this very short solution, involving a custom cache key that ignores certain arguments.
 - **Day 23**: The NP-hard maximum clique problem solved with a brute force algorithm, now part of the graph module in the shared library.
 - **Day 24**: This one stumped me for a while.
 My solution requires manual inspection.
 I plan to revisit it once I learn how to use Z3.